PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

     style TRACK fill:#96ceb4
 ```

 With this architecture, **one pipeline handles eight cameras**.
-The PGIE element receives a batch of eight frames and runs inference on all of them in a single GPU kernel launch.
-Memory transfer overhead happens once per batch, not once per frame.
+The PGIE element receives a batch of eight frames and runs inference on all of them in a single forward pass, with kernel operations batched across all frames.
 The GPU stays saturated.
-Memory bandwidth is amortized across the batch.

 ### Intelligent Tracking